FikriAbdillah01/credit-card-fraud-analysis/README.md

 ### The Amount of the Transaction
 This subsubpage contains the total of the occured transaction.
 The figure below shows the distribution data of the amount coloumn.
 - Based on the picture, the majority of the total transaction occured between 0 and 1000 USD, either fraud or not.
 The plot picture also means that the fraud transactions in that range are hard to be detected.
+- Transactions made above this nominal amount are also often carried out with varying values.

 <p align = "center">
   <img width = "600" height "300" src = "https://github.com/FikriAbdillah01/credit-card-fraud-analysis/blob/b597919dadca4910004d01c0182187fb7323c5fd/figures/The%20Amount%20of%20Fraud%20Transaction%20(1).png">